 Problem I already have the GNOME 1.4 Desktop on system.
 How do I uninstall the GNOME 1.4 Desktop?
 Solution Perform the following steps: 1.
 Log into CDE as root.
 2. Open a terminal window.
 3. Type cd /var/sadm/prod 4.
-Type java uninstall_gnome_1_4 If you have already installed the GNOME 2.0 Desktop, you can remove the GNOME 1.4 Desktop by logging in as root and running the following command: /usr/sbin/remove-gnome -version the follo
+Type java uninstall_gnome_1_4 If you have already installed the GNOME 2.0 Desktop, you can remove the GNOME 1.4 Desktop by logging in as root and runr the following command: /usr/sbin/remove-gnome-versi l ning the following command: /usr/sbin/remove-gnome -version 1.4